biopet/biopet/docs/developer/example-tool.md

 ```

 This is the minimum setup for having a working tool.
 We will place some code for line counting in ``main``.
 Like in other
-higher order programming languages like Java, C++, .Net.
-One need to specify an entry for the program to run. ``def main``
+higher order programming languages like Java, C++ and .Net, one needs to specify an entry for the program to run. ``def main``
-is here the first entrypoint from commandline into your tool.
+is here the first entry point from the command line into your tool.

 ### Program arguments and environment variables

 A basic application/tool usually takes arguments to configure and set parameters to be used within the tool.
-In biopet we facilitate an ``AbstractArgs`` case-class which stores the arguments read from commandline.
+In biopet we facilitate an ``AbstractArgs`` case-class which stores the arguments read from command line.

 ```scala